fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_interpreter.rst

-    A predefined completion module may be created by having a module with the extension ".pypredef" with regular Python 3.0 contents, but with attributes having assigns to its type and methods having as the body a sole return statement and having anything in the docstring.
+    A predefined completion module may be created by having a module with the extension ".pypredef" with regular Python 3.0 contents, but with attributes having assigns to its type and methods having as the body a sole return statement -- and the docstring may have anything.

     Example for a **my.source.module** (must be declared in a **my.source.module.pypredef** file):